opensafely-core/ehrql/docs/how-to/test-dataset-definition.md

 }
 ```

+In the example above we have created one test patient with the patient ID `1` and added test data for two tables: `patients` and `medications`.
+The keys of the second-level dictionary match the names of the tables in the dataset definition.
+To explore how these tables are structured you can look at the column names in the [table schemas](../../reference/schemas) documentation.
+As mentioned above, adding data is different for *one-row-* and *many-rows-per-patient* tables:

+* `patients` is a *one-row-per-patient* table, so you can only define one dictionary with one key for each column (`date_of_birth` and `sex`) that you want to populate.
+    Note that you don't have to specify a value for each column in the underlying table.
+    For example we did not specify `date_of_death` in the dictionary so the column will be missing with the value `None`.
+* `medications` is a *many-rows-per-patient* table, so you can define a list containing multiple dictionaries (one for each row you want to add to the table) with one key for each column (`date` and `dmd_code`).

 ### Expectations for test patients

 Once you have created data for your test patients you need to specify your expectations after applying the ehrQL in your dataset definition to the test patients.
+Note that you have to specify a list for each table you use in your dataset definition, but this could also be an empty list.
 First you need to indicate whether you expect the test patient to be in your defined population by providing `True` or `False` to the `expected_in_population` key.
 If you are expecting a patient in your population you also need to specify the values for the columns you added to your dataset in the `expected_columns` dictionary.
 Each key in the `expected_columns` dictionary represents one column you added to your dataset.